A Qualitative Study of the Dynamic Behavior for Adaptive Gradient Algorithms: Introduction

 \paragraph{Contributions} In this paper, we provide well-designed experiments to demystify the dynamic behavior of adaptive gradient algorithms.
 Specifically, our contributions are summarized as follows.

-\begin{enumerate} \item We identify three types of typical phenomena in the training process of these adaptive algorithms: initial fast convergence (sometimes even super-linear), small oscillations, and large spikes.
+\begin{enumerate} \item We identify three types of typical phenomena in the training process of these adaptive algorithms: initial fast convergence (sometimes even super-linear), small oscillations, and large spikes in the late phase.

-\item For RMSprop and Adam, if the learning rate decreases to zero while the momentum parameters are fixed, we show that the algorithms tends to signGD.
-For signGD, we prove finite-time convergence for strongly convex objective functions.
+\item For RMSprop and Adam, if the learning rate decreases to zero while the momentum parameters are fixed, the algorithms converge to the signGD flow.
+For signGD flow, we prove the finite-time convergence for objective functions that satisfy the Polyak-Lojasiewicz (PL) \citep{polyak1963gradient} condition.
 These arguments together provide a partial explanation of the fast initial convergence of RMSprop and Adam, which could be the one of reasons behind the popularity of these algorithms.

-\item We show that the spikes are caused by some instabilities of the algorithm at stationary points.
+\item We show that the large spikes are caused by some instabilities of the algorithm at stationary points.
 For RMSprop on simple objective functions, we explicitly write down the limiting oscillating solution.
-For Adam, we classify the behavior into three different patterns in the space of the two momentum factors: {the spike regime, the oscillation regime, and the divergence regime.} Empirical results show that training is most stable in the ``oscillation regime'', especially when $\beta_1\approx\beta_2$. \end{enumerate}
+For Adam, we classify the behavior into three different patterns in the space of the two momentum factors: {the spike regime, the oscillation regime, and the divergence regime.} Empirical results show that training is most stable in the ``oscillation regime'',in particular when $\beta_1\approx\beta_2$. \end{enumerate}

+Throughout this paper, all the activation functions are $\sigma(t)=\max(0,t)$, unless explicitly specified.
+The quadratic loss is used for all the experiments, including the classification problems.
+Other experimental details are described in the caption of each figure.

-\paragraph{Notations} To make the notations more consistent, from now on we use $\alpha$ to denote the second-order momentum factor in both Adam and RMSprop, and use $\beta$ to denote the first-order momentum in Adam.
-The conventional nations $\beta_1$ and $\beta_2$ above for Adam will become $\beta$ and $\alpha$, respectively.
-For vectors $\bu$ and $\bv$, operations such as $\bu^2$, $\sqrt{\bu}$ and $\bu/\bv$ are understood to be element-wise.
+To make the notations more consistent, from now on we use $\alpha$ to denote the second-order momentum factor in both Adam and RMSprop, and use $\beta$ to denote the first-order momentum in Adam.
+The conventional notations $\beta_1$ and $\beta_2$ for Adam will become $\beta$ and $\alpha$, respectively.
+For vectors $\bu$ and $\bv$, operations such as $\bu^2$, $\sqrt{\bu}$, $\bu/\bv$, and $|\bu|$ are understood to be element-wise.